Vegetarian Nutrition Counselling

 Get a vegetarian diet assessment and personalized recommendations from a vegetarian nutritionist.
 This vegetarian diet counseling will help you get the reassurance you are looking for!

-Hi, I’m Alyssa, I’m a dietitian and I offer vegetarian diet counselling.
+Hi, we're a team of dietitians and we offer vegetarian diet counselling.

 Did you search “vegetarian nutritionist near me”?
 If so, you’ve come to the right place!
-Services are provided online across Canada, and I offer insurance receipts for online registered dietitian services.
+Services are provided online across Canada, and we offer insurance receipts for registered dietitian services.

-Whether you are new to a vegetarian diet or have experience, my diet counselling as a vegetarian nutritionist I will help you achieve a balanced vegetarian diet.
+Whether you are new to a vegetarian diet or have experience, our diet counselling as vegetarian nutritionists will help you achieve a balanced vegetarian diet.

-Vegetarian nutrition can be confusing, and my online nutrition counselling will allow you to clarify what is important for you.
-I can create the best healthy vegetarian diet plan for you!
+Vegetarian nutrition can be confusing, and our online nutrition counselling will allow you to clarify what is important for you.
+We can create the best healthy vegetarian diet plan for you!

 A personalized vegetarian nutrition program adapted to you